renatoluz/br-machine-learning/projects/capstone/capstone_proposal_english.md

-# Nanodegree Engenheiro de Machine Learning
+# Machine Learning Engineer Nanodegree
-## Proposta de Projeto Final - Sentiment Analysis Applied to Stock Prediction
+## Capstone Proposal - Sentiment Analysis Applied to Stock Prediction
 Renato Leal de Moura Luz
 05 de julho de 2019

 ### 1. Domain Background

 Sentiment Analysis refers to the use of machine learning to identify the emotional reaction to an event, document or topic [1].
 One of the possible applications of sentiment analysis is for predicting stock market movements.
 The internet is full of sources that represent the public opinion and sentiment about current events.
 Studies in [2] shows that the aggreagate public mood can be correlated with Dow Jones Industrial Average Index (DJIA).